-The 2023-24 Action Plan seeks to make impacts in four main areas:
+The 2024-25 Action Plan seeks to make impacts in four main areas:

-- continue supporting the agencies and programs that have received CDBG funding in prior years in order to help them maintain a similar level of service; - continue to support the agencies and programs benefiting low income families; - continue to support services for children exposed to domestic violence and adults with mental health and substance abuse issues; and, - continue to provide financial assistance to LMI homeowners for the upkeep of their homes through the Home Preservation Program and to the local public housing agency to implement its CIP.
+- continue supporting public service agencies and programs that have received CDBG funding in prior years in order to help them maintain a similar level of service; - continue to support the agencies and programs benefiting low income families; - continue to support services for children exposed to domestic violence and adults with mental health and substance abuse issues; and, - continue to provide financial assistance to LMI homeowners for the upkeep of their homes through the Home Preservation Program.

-The outcomes will benefit a total of about 2,500 individuals and households, and improve approximately 20-24 affordable housing units.
+The outcomes will benefit a total of about 3,200 individuals and households, and improve approximately 15-20 affordable housing units.